V-2 rocket: Assessment

 The V-2 consumed a third of Germany's fuel alcohol production and major portions of other critical technologies.
 Due to a lack of explosives, some warheads were simply filled with concrete, using the kinetic energy alone for destruction, and sometimes the warhead contained photographic propaganda of German citizens who had died in Allied bombings.

-The psychological effect of the V-2 was considerable, as the V-2, traveling faster than the speed of sound, gave no warning before impact (unlike bombing planes or the V-1 flying bomb, which made a characteristic buzzing sound).
+The psychological effect of the V-2 is disputed.
+The V-2, traveling faster than the speed of sound, gave no warning before impact (unlike bombing planes or the V-1 flying bomb, which made a characteristic buzzing sound).
 There was no effective defence and no risk of pilot or crew casualties.
-An example of the impression it made is in the reaction of American pilot and future nuclear strategist and Congressional aide William Liscum Borden, who in November 1944 while returning from a nighttime air mission over Holland saw a V-2 in flight on its way to strike London: "It resembled a meteor, streaming red sparks and whizzing past us as though the aircraft were motionless.
+An example of the impression it made is in the reaction of American pilot and future nuclear strategist and Congressional aide William L. Borden, who in November 1944 while returning from a nighttime air mission over Holland saw a V-2 in flight on its way to strike London: "It resembled a meteor, streaming red sparks and whizzing past us as though the aircraft were motionless.
 I became convinced that it was only a matter of time until rockets would expose the United States to direct, transoceanic attack."
+However, historian Michael J. Neufeld writes that the missile was "unimpressive", arguing that the lack of noise meant it created less terror than the V-1, and the lack of effective defences means that the Allies expended much fewer resources in trying to counter it.
+Outside of a few areas most targeted for attacks, the missile was "little more than a nuisance".

 With the war all but lost, regardless of the factory output of conventional weapons, the Nazis resorted to V-weapons as a tenuous last hope to influence the war militarily (hence Antwerp as V-2 target), as an extension of their desire to "punish" their foes and most importantly to give hope to their sympathizers with their miracle weapon.
+A post-war analysis by the British War Office was scathing: the V-2 specification "was conceived not for the carrying out of any deeply laid strategic plan for the bombardment of England or any other country, or indeed with any clearly defined application in view.
+It was merely conceived as a 'super gun', which would impress those in the highest places".

 The V-2 did not affect the outcome of the war, but it resulted in the development of the intercontinental ballistic missiles of the Cold War, which were also used for space exploration.